camptocamp/github_pki/README.md

 ### GITHUB_TEAM

-A team if the provided organization from which to select users to authorize.
+A team of the provided organization from which to select users to authorize.
 If not specified, all users in `GITHUB_ORG` will be authorized.

 ### GITHUB_USERS